Angelito Antonio: Exhibits and works

-Angelito Antonio's recent works on paper; Neil Gaiman winner exhibits at Liongoren.

-Black and white is typically used to make an impulse visible in the language of art; it is also the medium with which words race across pages to concretely communicate one's thoughts.
+Angelito Antonio's recent works on paper; Neil Gaiman Prize winner exhibits at Liongoren: Black and white is typically used to make an impulse visible in the language of art; it is also the medium with which words race across pages to concretely communicate one's thoughts.

 One of the continuation form the new series where the pieces on craft paper he exhibited in 2013's "Pares-Pares", a group show featuring works of seven pairs of artist couples at Liongoren.
 This series treads between the abstract and the calligraphic that are similar to sketches, lending themselves more easily to story telling, without fully leaving the folk themes of his earlier pieces.
-Taking the aggression and dynamism of his expressionist tendencies a step further, they can be seen to mark a turning point in for Antonio, making it clear that he has earned the confidence to show work that runs closer to the bone.
+Taking the aggression and dynamism of his expressionist tendencies a step further, they can be seen to mark a turning point for Antonio, making it clear that he had earned the confidence to show work that runs closer to the bone.